imagej/imagej.github.io/pages/ClearVolume.md

-![The ClearVolume network client can be started from Fiji/ImageJ2 and enables users to receive volumetric data from a remote source, e.g. live from a microscope in the basement of your collaborators institute.](ClearVolumeNetworkClientInFiji.png
-"The ClearVolume network client can be started from Fiji/ImageJ2 and enables users to receive volumetric data from a remote source, e.g. live from a microscope in the basement of your collaborators institute.")
+![The ClearVolume network client can be started from Fiji/ImageJ2 and enables users to receive volumetric data from a remote source, e.g. live from a microscope in the basement of your collaborators institute.](/images/pages/ClearVolumeNetworkClientInFiji.png "The ClearVolume network client can be started from Fiji/ImageJ2 and enables users to receive volumetric data from a remote source, e.g. live from a microscope in the basement of your collaborators institute.")"

 </center>